 The MA may be achieved on a part-time basis.

-Because there is a residency requirement for PhD students, all doctoral students shall complete a residency requirement by enrolling in 10 graduate credit hours (12 if funded by a Graduate Assistantship) per semester for two out of three consecutive semesters of study (including summer).
+PhD may be achieved on a part-time basis, but all doctoral students must complete a one-time residency requirement prior to admission to doctoral candidacy by enrolling in 10 graduate credit hours (12 if funded by a Graduate Assistantship) per semester for two out of three consecutive semesters of study (including summer) in a single academic year (e.g., fall and spring, or spring and summer).
+Part-time students are not exempt from enrollment requirements to achieve residency.
+However, full-time UC employees using their tuition remission benefit to complete a part-time doctoral program may request a waiver of this requirement from the Associate Dean of the Graduate School.